Sarandeep S. Huja, DDS, PhD

 Strong preference is given to South Carolina residents.
 A limited number of out-of-state applicants with superior credentials are accepted into the dental school.

 All applicants (including those who are not citizens of the United States) must have completed four years and all required prerequisite coursework at a US accredited institution, take the United States version of the DAT, and submit copies of any current visa or resident alien card with application materials.
-All applicants living outside of the United States must submit the online version of the MUSC Supplemental Application.

 For a list of available Scholarships, please visit the Scholarship Page for the James B. Edwards College of Dental Medicine.